eirrgang/sample_restraint/README.md

     existing potentials as examples.
 -   `src/pythonmodule/` contains `CMakeLists.txt`, `export_plugin.h`,
     and `export_plugin.cpp`.
 When you have written a new potential, you can add it to `CMakeLists.txt` and `export_plugin.cpp`.
-This is the code that produces the C++ extension for Python. `HarmonicRestraint` is a simple example that applies a Hooke\'s Law spring between two atoms. `EnsemblePotential` applies a more complicated potential and uses additional facilities provided by gmxapi.
+    `MDStringPotential` uses additional facilities provided by gmxapi.
 -   `src/pybind11` is just a copy of the Python bindings framework from the Pybind project (ref <https://github.com/pybind/pybind11> ).
 It is used to wrap the C++ restraint code and give it a Python